HeavenMercy/HasserCSS/README.md

 Good luck !

-PS: If you like that framework, please spread the word !
+PS: - If you like that framework, please spread the word !
 I am not yet popular :lol:.
+    - Don't hesitate to send a link of a project of yours using this framework (dick_claudel@yahoo.fr)
+    - Little Self-Promotion: I also have a little project in PHP...
+Give it a try (https://github.com/HeavenMercy/PDONoSQL)